shivharis/turtlebot3_wiki/docs/source/hardware.rst

 Components
 ----------

 The TurtleBot3 has two different models: the Basic and the Premium.
 The following list shows their components.
-The big differences between two models are the Motor, the SBC and the Sensor.
+The big differences between two models are the Motor, the SBC(Single Board Computer) and the Sensors.

 +------------+--------------------------+--------+---------+
 | The number of the parts of each model | Basic  | Premium |